jpeddicord/cse560/Assembler/doc/src/test_plan.rst

      - Ensures the Tokenizer is able to correctly identify a token of kind Expression.
      - Yes
      - Labels and numbers within the expression are not tested for correct syntax by tokenizer, must be done elsewhere in the program.

+   * - T15
+     - Test that character literals return the correct token for character literals with spaces.
+     - Yes
+     - None

+   * - T16
+     - Ensure negative numbers are processed as numbers (not expressions).
+     - Yes
+     - This has a chance to catch malformed expressions as well, but this will be caught later in the parsing process when an invalid token is given.

 Directives Test List